Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 ## Download solution

-To get started, download the solution appropriate for your Visual Studio version, extract the archive, and then open the **RetailDemo.sln** file.
+The demo solution doesn't require _**any**_ prerequisites—no message queue or database to install, just Visual Studio.
+To get started, download the solution, extract the archive, and then open the **RetailDemo.sln** file.

 downloadbutton